• About WordPress

 Hours of operation: Thursday-Sunday from 7 a.m. – 1:30 p.m.
 Closed Monday-Wednesday

-#11: Hike Up the Peña de Bernal
+#16: Hike Up Peña de Bernal (One of the World’s Largest Monoliths)

 You can’t visit Querétaro and NOT make the trip out to see the world’s THIRD-LARGEST monolith.